Here you can find a selection of the questions that I usually answer by email and phone.

 How should I frame the photographs?

 All prints are created on demand.
 This ensures that the customer always receives a freshly made print.
-I never sell stored prints.
+Stored prints are never sold.

 If all recommended quality standards for the handling and framing of the print are followed and the work is exhibited under correct ambient lighting conditions, then the print can last for more than 100 years without significant changes.